Bible Meaning: Love, a blossom

 From Saul to Paul

 Accompanied by Barnabas (who lived on the island - Acts 4:36) and John Mark, the Apostle Paul sailed to Cyprus at the start of his first missionary journey.
 After the team evangelizes Salamis (Acts 13:5), they travel westward to Paphos where they have a unique encounter.
-They meet with Sergius Paulus, the Roman Proconsul of Cyprus, who also brings with him a sorcerer named Bar-jesus (Elymas in the KJV, verse 8).
+They meet with Sergius Paulus, the Roman Proconsul of the island, who also brings with him a sorcerer named Bar-jesus (Elymas in the KJV, verse 8).